Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Introduction

-The subsequent inference of the EOS, which depends on the source PE, also requires Bayesian stochastic sampling~\cite{LIGOScientific:2018cki}.
-The EOS describes the relationship between pressure ($P$) and density ($\rho$) of NS matter, which can be parameterized by piecewise polytropic~\cite{Read:2008iy} or spectral~\cite{Lindblom:2010bb} representations.
-Posterior samples from PE \jess{can be} used to infer parameters of these EOS representations, leading to the constraints of the $P-\rho$ relation and reflecting the fundamental properties of hadronic interactions.
-The EOS inference alone can take tens to hundreds CPU hours per event, bringing further burden for the 3G catalogs.
+The subsequent inference of the EOS, which depends on the source PE, also requires Bayesian stochastic sampling~\citep{LIGOScientific:2018cki}.
+The EOS describes the relationship between pressure ($P$) and density ($\rho$) of NS matter, which can be parameterized by piecewise polytropic~\citep{Read:2008iy} or spectral~\citep{Lindblom:2010bb} representations.
+Posterior samples from PE can be used to infer parameters of these EOS representations, leading to the constraints of the $P-\rho$ relation and reflecting the fundamental properties of hadronic interactions.
+The EOS inference alone can take tens to hundreds of CPU hours per event, bringing a further burden for 3G analysis pipelines.

-Optimistically assuming 1000 CPU hours to process each event (PE+EOS) and 150~W CPU power, processing a catalog of $2\times 10^5$ BNS events would consume 200 million CPU hours, 30 GWh of electricity and 4.8 million USD in electricity charges per analysis run.
-This is a substantial burden on current international computing clusters, considering that the LIGO-Virgo-KAGRA (LVK) Computing Infrastructure~\cite{bagnasco2023} has fewer than 50k CPU cores - not to mention the budget constraints and environmental impacts.
-A more detailed estimation of computational costs for 3G detectors can be found in Ref.~\cite{Hu:2024mvn}, where the authors obtain similar magnitudes.
+{A detailed estimation of computational costs {of nested sampling} for 3G detectors~\citep{Hu:2024mvn} shows that analyzing BNS events detected in a year once could take $\mathcal{O}(10-100)$ million CPU hours per year with current acceleration methods, leading to $\mathcal{O} (10)$ GWh of electricity and millions of USD in electricity charges. }This is a substantial burden on current international computing clusters, considering that the LIGO-Virgo-KAGRA (LVK) Computing Infrastructure~\citep{bagnasco2023} has fewer than 50k CPU cores - not to mention the budget constraints and environmental impacts.